-Swiss albino mice (20 - 25 g) of either sex were used for the acute toxicity study, while adult Wistar rats $(130\pm15\text{g})$ were used for the sub-chronic toxicity profiling.
+Swiss albino mice (20 - 25 g) of either sex were used for the acute toxicity study, while adult Wistar rats (130±15g) were used for the sub-acute toxicity profiling.
 The animals were obtained from the animal house of the College of Medicine of the University of Lagos.
-They were fed with a standard animal diet (Pfizer Feeds Ltd, Nigeria) and had access to water ad libitum.
-They were maintained in spacious polypropylene cages in well ventilated animal house with 12 hrs dark and light cycle and were acclimatized for a week before the commencement of the study.
+They were randomly selected with no preference for sex and were fed with a standard animal diet (Pfizer Feeds Ltd, Nigeria) and had access to water ad libitum.
+The animals were maintained in separate (both sexes) spacious polypropylene cages in well ventilated animal house with 12 hrs dark and light cycle and were acclimatized for a week before the commencement of the study.
 The use and care of the animals, and the experimental protocol were in strict compliance with the Institute of Laboratory Animal Research (ILAR) guidelines on the use and care of animals, in experimental studies (ILAR, 1996).